Swarup Rani Nehru

-Swarup Rani Nehru (née Thussu, 1868 – 10 January 1938) was an Indian independence activist.
-She was the wife of the barrister and Indian National Congress leader Motilal Nehru and mother of India's first prime minister, Jawaharlal Nehru.
+Swarup Rani Nehru (née Thussu; 1868 – 10 January 1938) was an Indian independence activist.
+She was the wife of barrister and Indian National Congress leader Motilal Nehru and the mother of India's first Prime Minister, Jawaharlal Nehru, Vijaya Lakshmi Pandit, and Krishna Nehru Hutheesing.

 She played a prominent role in India's freedom movement in the 1920s–30s as an advocate of civil disobedience against the British Raj and its salt laws, and encouraged women to make salt.